chandron/ration_v2/README.md

 	**Again, make sure to adhere to naming conventions as per the TO instructions**.

-4. Obtain IDs from FASTA headers of NTO genome files.
-These will be used to identify genes targeted by siRNAs in NTOs:
+4. Obtain IDs from FASTA headers of NTO genome or transcriptome files.
+These will be used to identify genes/loci targeted by siRNAs in NTOs:

 		grep -P '^>' GCF_003254395.2.fna | perl -pe 's/>([^ ]+) ([^ ]+) ([^ ]+) .+$/\1\t\2 \3/' > GCF_003254395.2.fna.ids